fioriandrea/lamp/README.md

 The language is dynamically typed, has built-in arrays and dictionaries, closures, higher order functions and other language constructs.

-## Goals
+## Project Structure

-After I read [Crafting Interpreters](http://www.craftinginterpreters.com/), I decided I wanted to try to implement my small programming language.
-This language is the result of that attempt.
+The project structure is basically the same used in [Crafting Interpreters](http://www.craftinginterpreters.com/), although there are a few language differences.

 ## Grammar